alialfredji/hook-app/README.md

-# @alialfredji/hook-app
+# hook-app

-`@alialfredji/hook-app` is a dynamic framework designed to supercharge your Node.js applications.
+`hook-app` is a dynamic framework designed to supercharge your Node.js applications.
 It offers a traceable, debuggable, and modular approach to build and manage your applications.
 Inspired by the flexibility of WordPress plugins, it provides a simple plugin system that supports both synchronous and asynchronous extension points.
 Forget about infrastructure and focus on business logic.

 ## Installation